jlmelville/mize/scripts/README.md

 - `stats-bfgs`, `stats-cg`, and `stats-l-bfgs-b`
 - `mize-l-bfgs`, `mize-bfgs`, `mize-cg-pr+`, `mize-cg-hz+`, and `mize-tn`
 - `mize-newton` for mize's exact-Hessian Newton method
+- `mize-sr1` for the existing SR1 quasi-Newton method
+- `mize-tn-l-bfgs` for TN with the existing L-BFGS preconditioner
+- `mize-cg-pr+-l-bfgs` for the bounded existing preconditioned-CG experiment
+- `mize-newton-safeguarded` for a benchmark-only comparison with the loaded internal `newton_direction(try_safe_chol = TRUE)` policy

 The default is the original three `stats::optim()` and five mize profiles, so existing commands retain their grids.
 Exact Newton is opt-in because it requires a case with an `fg$hs` callback.
 Each selected mize profile is crossed with the requested line searches, first-step settings, and callback modes;
 `stats::optim()` profiles keep their ordinary separate-callback execution.
+The safeguarded Newton profile substitutes the internal direction object before the ordinary optimizer loop is initialized.
+It is not a public method, package option, or proposed default.
+The two preconditioned profiles use the existing public `preconditioner = "L-BFGS"` configuration with the default memory of five.

 ### Funconstrain Adapter Schema